 The sneaky and shy little Green anoles are known to be solitary creatures.
-Despite that, it’s quite possible to house them with a tank mate, given that you select the right one.
+Despite that, it’s quite possible to house them with a

 Table of Contents

 Tank Mates That Are Suitable For Green Anoles

 It’s no secret that green anoles, though fascinating pets, don’t really need companionship.

 But if you really want some diversity and want to make the best use of your terrarium, here are the five best options and some tips regarding them: